 The Fairmont’s gingerbread house sits beside a dazzling 23-foot Christmas tree in the main lobby, surrounded by a festive holiday train and other seasonal decorations.
 Twinkling lights and garland grace the central stairway, and smaller trees, snowmen, and scarlet poinsettias brighten mezzanine spaces.
 Santa swings by to collect holiday wishes from children of all ages and pose for photos.

 Charitable giving also figures into the festivities.
-Through the Fairmont’s Trees of Hope campaign, the hotel collects donations for the Salesian Boys & Girls Club of San Francisco in a dedicated box near the gingerbread house.
+Through the Fairmont’s Trees of Hope campaign, the hotel collects donations for Make a Wish in a dedicated box near the gingerbread house.

-For those staying at the hotel, Fairmont’ San Franciscos exquisitely decorated Santa Suite, available to guests through December 24th , bundles overnight accommodations with breakfast for up to four registered guests, access to classic holiday movies, an in-room candy and hot chocolate bar (with an adult beverage for parents), and a personal a gingerbread house kit.
+For those staying at the hotel, Fairmont San Francisco’s exquisitely decorated Santa Suite, available to guests through January 3rd , bundles overnight accommodations with breakfast for up to four registered guests, access to classic holiday movies, an in-room candy and hot chocolate bar (with an adult beverage for parents), and a personal a gingerbread house kit.

-A Christmas Eve dinner and Christmas day brunch buffet (complete with a visit from Santa) will be set up in the Fairmont’s Crown Room, a 24th-floor venue with sweeping San Francisco views.
-Guests can also celebrate the new year during three special Laurel Court dinner seatings on December 31st, or attend the Tonga Room & Hurricane Bar New Year’s Luau.
+A Christmas Eve dinner and Christmas day brunch buffet (complete with a visit from Santa) will be set up in Laurel Court.
+Guests can also ring in the New Year in Tonga Room & Hurricane Bar with a festive Luau.
 Of course, it’s complete with a Champagne toast at midnight to celebrate the end of another festive season in San Francisco.

-For more information, full menus, and celebration details, please visit the Fairmont San Francisco website.
+For more information, full menus, and celebration details, please visit Fairmont San Francisco.